imaginestack/Prompt-ML-Workflow/README.md

 # 🚀 ML Project Efficiency Strategy

 ## 📋 Overview
-Welcome to the Project Efficiency Plan repository!
+Welcome to the Project Efficiency Strategy Repo!
 This repository is designed to serve as a comprehensive guide for leveraging prompt engineering, workflow optimization, and machine learning (ML) advancements to effectively manage complex, multi-layered stack projects.
 The aim is to improve efficiency, streamline collaboration, and standardize processes throughout the project lifecycle.

 ## 📁 Repository Structure
 This repository is organized into several key folders, each serving a distinct purpose: